flyteorg/flytesnacks/cookbook/docs/tutorial.rst

   python cookbook/core/basic/hello_flytekit.py

-When you run this file locally, it should output ``Hello, Flytekit!``.
+When you run this file locally, it should output ``Hello, Flyte Python SDK!``.

 *Congratulations!* You successfully ran your first workflow!